A Guide To The Types Of VA Loans

 Who Qualifies For A VA Loan?

-Things To Consider About The Types Of VA Loan Programs
+What To Consider About The Types Of VA Loan Programs

 As noted, different types of VA loan programs come with different upsides and downsides attached.
-As you begin the purchase or refinance process, you’ll want to start by researching which makes the most sense for your household – and shop around to find a lender who not only offers favorable rates, but also understands the various types of VA loans.
+As you begin the purchase or refinance process, you’ll want to start by researching which program makes the most sense for your household – and shop around to find a lender who not only offers favorable rates but also understands the various types of VA loans.

 When Does The VA Funding Fee Apply?